awsdocs/amazon-ec2-user-guide/doc_source/viewing_metrics_with_cloudwatch.md

 ## Amazon EC2 Metric Dimensions<a name="ec2-cloudwatch-dimensions"></a>

-You can use the following dimensions to refine the metrics returned for your instances\.
+You can use the following dimensions to refine the metrics listed in the previous tables\.

 |  Dimension  |  Description  |